-With a voice equal parts grit, smoke and confection, Nicole Edwards has garnered a reputation as the Yukon’s premiere folk-rock-jazz-blues diva.
-Originally from South River, Ontario based in Mt Lorne, Yukon since 1997, Nicole blazed her musical trail as an independent, unplugged songstress.
+With a voice equal parts grit, smoke and confection, Nicole Edwards has garnered a reputation as the Yukon’s premiere jazz-blues-folk-rock diva.
+Nicole Edwards is originally from South River, Ontario, but has been based in Mt.
+Lorne, Yukon since 1997.

 Despite the fact that Nicole has been forced to live with scleroderma (an auto-immune connective tissue disease) she continues her musical path undaunted with a renewed and unexpected focus towards her songwriting and a deep appreciation of the joy and healing music has always produced in her life.

 What people are saying: